zifornd/metaBP/docs/output.md

 ## Quality control

-These steps trim away the adapter sequences present in input reads, trims away bad quality bases and sicard reads that are too short.
+These steps trim away the adapter sequences present in input reads, trims away bad quality bases and discard reads that are too short.
 It also removes host contaminants and sequencing controls, such as PhiX or the Lambda phage.
 FastQC is run for visualising the general quality metrics of the sequencing runs before and after trimming.